 In addition to a summary list of your account's published and editable calendars, the Publisher Dashboard includes detailed performance data for each published calendar.
 The rest of this topic describes the summary section and the calendar-specific performance data in more detail.

 Published calendars summary

-Published Calendars list.
-Click a calendar name (blurred in the image) to jump to a section in the Dashboard devoted to that calendar.
+- In the list, click a calendar name (blurred in the image) to display detailed, graphical performance data devoted to that calendar.

 You also see a Download spud views section where you can click a link to download a spud views report.
 The report is a file in .csv format that you can open in spreadsheet programs.

 Click a month to download data for all calendars in the list

 In the following spud views report, on January 2, the Seminars calendar Classic Table view was viewed 1135 times.
 Visitors clicked events in the main calendar 390 times to view event details.

 The Spud Views report is organized by calendar and then by date.
 For each day, it lists the number of calendar views, event detail views, event detail popups, and calendar feeds served.
 Tip The term "Timeface" refers to a main calendar view.

 Reminder Trumba stores only three months' worth of view data.